AdobeDocs/campaign-standard.nl-NL/help/administration/using/sms-protocol.md

 ![](assets/do-not-localize/sms_protocol_3.png)

-Pijlen geven de gegevensstroom aan.
+Arrows represent data flow.

-Het belangrijkste ding om hier nota van te nemen is dat er veelvoudige SMPP schakelaardraden zijn.
-Deze draden zijn allen identiek en delen de zelfde configuratie.
+The most important thing to note here is that there are multiple SMPP connector threads.
+These threads are all identical and share the same configuration.
 Daarom wordt het aantal verbindingen altijd vermenigvuldigd met het aantal draden.

-Het aantal draden kan niet door de klant worden veranderd aangezien het veranderende configuratiedossiers vereist.
+The number of threads cannot be changed by the customer since it requires changing configuration files.

 ### Beschrijving van het gedrag van de SMPP-connector {#behavior-smpp-connector}